Zenfin/medical_classification/README.md

 returns the value for that field.
 `BPRS` keys identify the BPRS category from `rating_scales.py`'s `BPRS` dictionary.

-# Changing the test percentage
+# Changing the train/test percentage

 You can change the `TRAIN_PERCENT` variable in the `ml.py` file.